nupplaphil/friendica/doc/en/developer/php-architecture.md

 **Legacy exception:** `DBA::` calls in `mod/` and in `src/Model/` classes are expected.
 Do not add new `DBA::` calls into otherwise clean classes.

+**Each table should have one owning Repository — the only class that writes it** (read the owner off the schema: the primary key, the foreign key the row hangs off, or the `uid` for per-user copies).
+This is the target direction, not a rule you can always satisfy today: for a core table the owner is often still a static `Model` class, so new write code routes through the owning Repository once it exists, and otherwise extracts the smallest owner seam or notes the migration exception in the PR — it just does not add a fresh `DBA::` write on a core table (`user`, `contact`, `post*`) from an unrelated class.
+Schema migrations (`update.php`, `PostUpdate`, `DBStructure`) and low-level database-maintenance jobs write directly by design; ordinary application Workers do not — they go through the owning Repository like any other code.
+Derived tables (`post-engagement`, `post-searchindex`) are rebuilt by the read side, never written by hand.

 <a name="request-not-superglobals" id="request-not-superglobals"></a>
 ### 2.3 Modules MUST use `$request` — not superglobals